paritytech/parity-bridges-common/docs/testing-scenarios.md

     Lanes contains `latest_generated_nonce` and `latest_received_nonce` respectively.
     The relayer syncs messages between that range.
   13. The relayer gets a proof for every message in that range (RPC of message lanes module)
-  14. Creates message deliver transaction (but it has weight & size limit and count limit)
+  14. Creates message delivery transaction (but it has weight & size limit and count limit)
       - count limit - just to make the loop of delivery code bounded
       ```
       receive_message_proof(
         relayer_id, // account id of the source chain
-        proof, // messages + proofs (hash of source blokc `B1`, nonces, lane_id + storage proof)
+        proof, // messages + proofs (hash of source block `B1`, nonces, lane_id + storage proof)
-        dispatch_weight // relayer declares how much it will take to dispatch all messages in that
+        dispatch_weight // relayer declares how much it will take to dispatch all messages in that transaction,
-        transaction,
       )
       ```
+      The `proof` can also contain an update of outbound lane state of source chain, which indicates the delivery confirmation of these messages and reward payment, so that the target chain can truncate it's unpayed rewards vector.

+      The target chain stores `relayer_ids` that delivered messages, because the relayer can generate a storage proof, that they did deliver those messages.
+      The reward is being is being payed on the source chain and we inform the target chain about that fact, so it can prune these `relayer_ids`.

+      It's totally fine if there is no messages, and we only include the reward payment proof when calling that function.

+      TODO: in case we can't decode the dispatch payload, we don't even post an event, but we do in case of `spec_version` mismatch for instance.

+      TODO: consider defering `Call::decode` up until we know that the `spec_version` is correct
+      or fail to decode `MessagePayload` type in case `spec_version` mismatch.

+      TODO: Replay protection in case of CallOrigin::TargetAccount.
+      Currently the assumption is that `source_account_id` and `target_account_id` is controlled by the same person.
+Target users should NEVER sign anything if asked by source chain users.
+    15. 🥳 the message is now delivered & dispatched on the target chain.
+    16. The relayer now needs to confirm the delivery to claim her's reward.
+    17. The relayer creates a transaction on the source chain with call:
+    ```
+    receive_messages_delivery_proof(
+      proof, // hash of the finalized target chain block, lane_id, storage proof
+    )
+    ```
+    TODO: Check if InboundLaneData needs `latest_*_nonce` - potentially this could be extracted from `relayers` vector (min nonce and max nonce from that vector).

+    TODO: Re-think relayers strategy of confirmations, to align their incentives (currently they confirm whatever they see on-chain, so they might not get any rewards for such delivery, however they might be unblocking the lane (i.e. delivering more messages in the future)).

+    TODO: Relayer fund account & relayer account that receives the rewards should always have balance above Existential Deposit (ED).

+    TODO: Releayers could withdraw the acumualted rewards instead of having them transfered right away.

   ...